 - Distributed training

 Compiling TensorFlow (TF) and Keras with appropriate GPU drivers and libraries such as cuDNN and CUDA toolkit is very time-consuming and is not something data scientists want or should do.
-Our engineering team has spent a lot of time compiling the required versions matching to the hardware of the machines available in AWS (Azure support is coming soon).
+Our engineering team has spent a lot of time compiling the required versions matching the hardware of the machines available in AWS (Azure support is coming soon).

 We currently support all AWS GPU instances available (p2, p3, and g3):